 1. The Statue’s full name is Liberty Enlightening the World.

 To many, she is usually known as “Lady Liberty” “The Lady” or just “The Statue.”
 On her 125th anniversary (October 28, 2011), she was given the new name “Liberty Enlightening the World Wide Web” (say that three times) after a series of web cameras were placed around her torch.
 These cameras provide unobstructed panorama and live views of the New York City skyline, as well as a view of the Hudson River and ships in the New York Harbor!

 2. It was a gift from France, given to the United States in 1886.

 The statue was a somewhat skewer gift leaving the US government in quandary, not sure what to do with it.
-The statue fell into an administrative quagmire of competing jurisdiction.
-The US Army, the National Lighthouse and the American Committee all has responsibility of maintaining it.
+The statue fell into an administrative quagmire of competing for jurisdiction.
+The US Army, the National Lighthouse and the American Committee all have the responsibility of maintaining it.